Why Word files can become huge when adding images

 The Solution

-Now, you might be wondering if there's a way to prevent this compatibility mode or shrink these inflated files.
+You might be curious if there's a way to avoid compatibility mode to shrink these inflated files.
 Unfortunately, you can't configure Word to bypass compatibility mode and just omit that information.
-But don't fret!
+However, there is a solution: NXPowerLite Desktop, our Word Compressor, offers a simple one-click way to compress grouped images and shapes with image backgrounds, among many other features.

 File size comparison after NXPowerLite's reduction